Planning

 • Register volunteers formally; consult with Risk

-• Will family members, partners, or other companions be travelling with participants?
+• Will family members, partners, or other companions be traveling with participants?

 • Companions should be registered via UC Away and may be eligible for UC travel benefits